 To secure a visa, international students must demonstrate that they have sufficient funding to complete the degree.
 International students who apply by the specified deadline and are admitted to the Graduate School are automatically considered for Graduate School fellowships and scholarships.

 Most loan programs are restricted to U.S. citizens and permanent residents.
 International students may apply for these domestic loan programs, however, with a cosigner who is a U.S. citizen or a permanent resident of the United States.
 In addition, New York University works with a variety of lenders to provide loan programs specifically tailored to the needs of international students.
 Visit our website frequently for the latest news on international student financing opportunities.

 Many international students obtain support for their educational expenses from their governments, foundations, or private agencies.
 In many cases, these students are eligible to receive matching tuition funds through the Graduate School’s Tuition Incentive Program.

 Other Financial Aid--Federal, State, and Private Programs

 For a description of all federal, state, and private loan and grant programs, as well as employment, veteran's benefits and NYU payment policies, refer to Financing Graduate Education.

 The Graduate School's Tuition Incentive Program (TIP)

 GSAS encourages students to apply for external assistance and provides tuition support to recipients of external awards.
 Students receiving external awards of $13,000 or more from recognized, academic sources of funding outside of the University can apply for matching tuition points up to the amount of their outside award.
 Students receiving external awards of less than $13,000 may apply for matching tuition points up to 50 percent of the amount of the external award.
-Information about TIP eligibility and terms of the award are available online (Adobe Acrobat Reader required).
-The application and instructions for 2019-20 will become available in mid-April.
+Find information about TIP eligibility and terms of the award (Adobe Acrobat Reader required).
+Visit the TIP application and instructions for 2019-20.

 External awards students have received and successfully matched through the Tuition Incentive Program include the following: